Skip to content

 2. Subscription message processing

-Scale when needing to increase Sync API, subscription message processing concurrency
+Scale when needing to increase concurrency of synchronously executed function APIs and subscription message processing

 worker-7